 The Company designed and commercialized its flagship product, the t:slim Insulin Delivery System, or t:slim, based on its proprietary technology platform and unique consumer-focused approach.
-The U.S. Food and Drug Administration (FDA) cleared t:slim in November 2011 and the Company commenced commercial sales of t:slim in the United States in August 2012, at which time the Company exited the development stage.
+The U.S. Food and Drug Administration (FDA) cleared t:slim in November 2011 and the Company commenced commercial sales of t:slim in the United States in August 2012.
+In January 2015, the Company received clearance from the FDA, to commercialize its next product, the t:flex Insulin Delivery System, or t:flex, for people with greater insulin needs.
+The Company intends to begin commercial sales of t:flex in the United States during the second quarter of 2015.

-Tandem was originally incorporated in the state of Colorado on January 27, 2006 under the name Phluid Inc. On January 7, 2008, the Company was reincorporated in the state of Delaware for the purposes of changing its legal name from Phluid Inc. to Tandem Diabetes Care, Inc. and changing its state of incorporation from Colorado to Delaware.
+Tandem was originally incorporated in the state of Colorado on January 27, 2006 under the name Phluid Inc. On January 7, 2008, the Company was re-incorporated in the state of Delaware for the purposes of changing its legal name from Phluid Inc. to Tandem Diabetes Care, Inc. and changing its state of incorporation from Colorado to Delaware.

-The Company has incurred operating losses since its inception and had an accumulated deficit of \$169.2 million at December 31, 2013.
-The Company has relied on its ability to fund its operations through private and public equity financing, and management expects operating losses and negative cash flows to continue for the foreseeable future.
+The Company has incurred operating losses since its inception and had an accumulated deficit of \$248.7 million at December 31, 2014.
 The Company's ability to achieve profitable operations primarily depends upon achieving a level of revenues adequate to support its cost structure.
-If events or circumstances occur such that the Company does not meet its operating plan as expected, the Company may be required to reduce planned increases in compensation related expenses or other operating expenses which could have an adverse impact on its ability to achieve its intended business objectives.
+The Company has relied on its ability to fund its operations through private and public equity and debt financing.
+Management expects operating losses and negative cash flows to continue for the foreseeable future.
+The Company may elect to finance future operations using its existing term loan agreements or may pursue equity or debt financing through other sources.
+If necessary financing is not obtained or achieved, the Company will likely be required to reduce its current planned increases in expenditures, which could have an adverse impact on its ability to achieve its intended business objectives.
+There can be no assurance that equity or debt financing, beyond what is available under its existing term loan agreements, will be available on acceptable terms, or at all.
+Any equity financing may result in dilution to existing shareholders holders and any additional debt financing may include restrictive covenants.